 Does climate change play a significant role in energy consumption patterns?

 These questions identify different stakeholders and their stances on energy consumption, while also focusing on energy consumption as a whole.
-Through our analysis of the UK dataset, we hope to get a general understanding of how energy consumption works worldwide.
+Our analysis is scoped to the UK dataset.
+We hope to get a general understanding of energy consumption in a specific geographical location will use this as a starting point for expanding, extending, and contributing this work for worldwide applications.

 Problem Space